 Revised/Readopted: 6/27/18

-Sexual Harassment
+Sex Based Discrimination/Misconduct

-The College is committed to the elimination of sexual harassment in its programs, services and intercollegiate activities.
-Sexual harassment is strictly prohibited and shall not be tolerated.
-This includes sexual harassment of students or staff by other students, staff, Board members or third parties.
-“Third parties” include, but are not limited to, volunteers, parents, visitors, service contractors or others engaged in College business, such as employees of businesses or organizations participating in cooperative programs with the College and others not directly subject to College control at athletic competitions or other events.
-“College” includes College facilities, College premises and non-College property if the student or employee is at any College-sponsored, College-approved or College-related activity or function where students are under the control of the College or where the employee is engaged in College business.
+The College is committed to the elimination of sex based discrimination and/or misconduct including sexual harassment, sexual assault, domestic violence, dating violence, and stalking in its programs, services and intercollegiate activities.
+These activities are strictly prohibited and shall not be tolerated.
+This includes any of the above named activities involving students, employees, Board members or third parties.

+Definitions

+The following definitions will be used for reporting, investigating, and resolving complaints of sex based discrimination and/or misconduct.

-Sexual harassment of students and staff shall include, but is not limited to, unwelcome sexual advances, requests for sexual favors and other verbal, nonverbal or physical conduct of a sexual nature when:
+Sexual harassment is unwelcome conduct of a sexual nature.
+Sexual harassment can include unwelcome sexual advances, requests for sexual favors and other verbal, nonverbal or physical conduct of a sexual nature where such conduct is sufficiently severe, pervasive, and objectively offensive that it has the effect, intended or unintended, of unreasonably interfering with an individual’s work or academic performance or it has created an intimidating, hostile, or offensive environment and would have such an effect on a reasonable person.

-The conduct or communication has the purpose or effect of demanding sexual favors in exchange for benefits;

-Submission to or rejection of the conduct or communication is used as the basis for educational decisions affecting a student or employment or assignment of staff;

-The conduct or communication is so severe, persistent or pervasive that it has the purpose or effect of unreasonably interfering with a student’s educational performance or with an employee’s ability to perform his/her job; or creates an intimidating, offensive or hostile educational or working environment.
-Relevant factors to be considered will include, but not be limited to, did the individual view the environment as hostile; was it reasonable to view the environment as hostile; the nature of the conduct; how often the conduct occurred and how long it continued; age and sex of the complainant; whether the alleged harasser was in a position of power over the student or staff member subjected to the harassment; number of individuals involved; age of the alleged harasser; where the harassment occurred; and other incidents of sexual harassment at the College involving the same or other students or staff.

-Examples of sexual harassment may include, but not be limited to, physical touching; graffiti of a sexual nature; display or distribution of sexually explicit drawings, pictures and written materials; sexual gestures or obscene jokes; touching oneself sexually; making inappropriate sexual comments; talking or spreading rumors about or rating other students or others as to appearance, sexual orientation, sexual activity, or sexual performance.
+Sexual Assault means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.

+Domestic Violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction.

+Dating Violence includes violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be determined based on a consideration of the following factors: The length of the relationship, the type of the relationship, and the frequency of interaction between the persons involved in the relationship.

+Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others or suffer substantial emotional distress.

+Third parties include, but are not limited to, volunteers, parents, visitors, service contractors or others engaged in College business, such as employees of businesses or organizations participating in cooperative programs with the College and others not directly subject to College control at athletic competitions or other events.

+College includes College facilities, College premises and non-College property if the student or employee is at any College-sponsored, College-approved or College-related activity or function where students are under the control of the College or where the employee is engaged in College business.

+Complaints of Sex Based Discrimination or Misconduct

 All complaints about behavior that may violate this policy shall be promptly investigated.
-Any student or employee who has knowledge of conduct in violation of this policy or feels they are a victim of sexual harassment must immediately report their concerns to the compliance officer or department supervisor who has overall responsibility for all investigations or any College administrator.
-A student may also report concerns to an instructor or counselor who will promptly notify the appropriate College official.
-The student or staff member who initiated the complaint shall be notified of the findings of the investigation and, if appropriate, that remedial action has been taken.
+Any employee, not designated as confidential per Title IX regulations, who has knowledge of conduct in violation of this policy must immediately report their concerns to the Title IX Coordinator or to a supervisor.
+A student may also report concerns to the Title IX Coordinator or to an employee who will promptly notify the appropriate College official.
+When a Title IX Coordinator has knowledge that sex based discrimination has or may have occurred, an initial inquiry will be conducted.